Tracer's Return

 "Tell me about it," Blue Shooter grumbled.
 "You'd think taking down the biggest crime syndicate in the country would've been the story of the year, but noooooo, we had to have the Exxmen debacle and freakin' space aliens."

 Mauler folded his arms.
 "Those weren't even the first space aliens.
-We got that, um, emperor guy fighting Tracer in '81, and then two back-to-back alien invasions in '84 thwarted by Infra Man."
+We got that, um, High Mandarin emperor guy fighting Tracer in '81, and then two back-to-back alien invasions in '84 thwarted by Infra Man."

 "Against that kind of a backdrop," the Scientist said, "Tracer's exploits wouldn't have really been newsworthy anymore."
 He put a hand to his chin.
 "And Tracer always did have an uneasy relationship with the FBI.
 So if the government was looking to make him quietly disappear, the mid-'80s would've been a perfect time for it."